martyn82/handbook/docs/_pages/architecture/styles/daa.md

         rating: High
         rationale: >-
             A change to a single component, only requires a deployment of that changed component.
 This makes deploying a lot easier compared to a monolithic application.
-It also allows scaling on teams, since components can be deployed independently.
+It also allows scaling on teams, since components can be deployed independently, and a single team can have ownership of a component.

   views:
 ---